rust-lang/rfcs/text/0000-pinned-sync.md

 Pinned versions are available at the module `std::sync::pinned`.
 These versions are all `!Unpin`.

-In all methods of these pinned versions a `self: Pin<&Self>` argument is taken, therefore the type must be constructed with, for example, `Arc::pin` or `Box::pin`.
+In all methods of these pinned versions a `self: Pin<&Self>` argument is taken.

 In order to initialize a `pinned::Mutex`, for example, one of these can be used: